Simulation-Software-Engineering/Lecture-Material/virtualization-and-containers/material/docker_slides.md

   - Copy files in/out of container
 - `docker image history IMAGE`
   - Show layers of image (including commands)
+- `docker system prune`
+  - Remove all unused objects (images, containers...)
 - Many commands have similar/same outcome

-**Note**: Commands take many extra options

 ---

+## Demo: Running prebuilt images

+---

-## Defining and Building own Images
+## Defining and Building own Images 1/2

 - Define container in `Dockerfile`
-  - Git friendly text file
+  - Git-friendly text file
 - Start from base image
   - Find images on repository such as [DockerHub](https://hub.docker.com/)
 - Extend image by additional layers
   - Layers are added separately -> Keep number of layers low
   - Layers are cached
   - Changed layer requires downstream layers to be recreated

+---

+## Defining and Building own Images 2/2

+- `FROM`: Defines base image
+- `RUN`: Defines commands to execute
+- `WORKDIR`: Defines working directory for following commands
+- `COPY`: Copy for from source to destination
+- `ADD`: Add for from source to destination (powerful and confusing)
+- `CMD`: Command to run under `docker run`
+- `ENV`: Sets environment variable
+- `ARG`: Environment variable for **only** build process

 ---